 Typically, eligibility was determined based on the individual’s service in a specific theater of operations or campaign during the war.
-So, let’s take a look at the different British Campaign Medals of World War II.
+However, in addition to specific time frames and locations, individuals had to meet certain criteria related to the duration and nature of their service to qualify for the medal.
+In some cases, civilians who provided essential support or were directly involved in the war effort were also eligible for these medals.
+Let’s take a look at the different British Campaign Medals of World War II.

 WW2 UK Campaign Medals Eligibility